 What does today’s health-care decision mean for the dignity of human life?

 The dignity of human life is now under tremendous threat.
 Because Obamacare contains conscience-violating mandates concerning abortion and abortion-inducing drugs, this decision effectively imposes a tax on pro-life conscience.
-This is because the U.S. Supreme Court majority upheld the Obamacare law in its entirety under the unexpected reasoning that the “penalty” imposed on citizens who do not buy approved insurance is a “tax,” and thus legitimate under the federal government’s taxing power.
+This is because the U.S. Supreme Court majority upheld the Obamacare law in its entirety under the unexpected reasoning that the “penalty” imposed on citizens who do not buy approved insurance is a “tax,” and thus legitimate under Congress’ tax and spend power.
 The dissent characterized the majority’s ruling as illegitimate “judicial tax-writing.”

 How and why is abortion even a part of the president’s health-care law?